Google My Business: A Walkthrough of Google’s Tool for Businesses (and Plugins for WordPress)

 In sum, Google My Business is like any other tool from Google.
 It’s free, intuitive, and enables developers, business owners, and marketers to stay on top of their online presence.

-It’s important to clarify that the reason why I don’t say My Business helps users stay on top of their Google search results is because it does much more than that.
-Be it Google Search, Google Maps, and sometimes Google+ (when you have a page set up for it), My Business is the one tool you can use to keep them all updated and presenting consistent information to your audience, regardless of where they run into your business.
+It’s important to clarify that the reason why I don’t say My Business helps users stay on top of their Google search results is that it does much more than that.
+Be it Google Search or Google Maps, My Business is the one tool you can use to keep them all updated and presenting consistent information to your audience, regardless of where they run into your business.
 Pretty cool, right?

 Now, some of you may be wondering if it’s even worth it to use My Business if you don’t have a physical storefront.
 The answer to that is “yes”.